adamzap/landslide/src/landslide/themes/leaverou/slides_en.md

  result more visually according to my expectations.
 - The table of contents within the Google model has been reported in the CSSS model.
 To make it appear and disappear, use SHIFT+t.
+- A class situation that marks where the presentation takes place.
+- A header and footer, which include the texts of the title page.
 - Coming soon: a timer to allow automatic scrolling slides.

 ---